witiz/markupy/docs/html2markupy.md

 #### Imports management

-Some people prefer to `import markupy as tag` instead of importing individual elements `from markupy.elements`.
+Some people prefer to `from markupy import elements as el` instead of importing individual elements `from markupy.elements`.
-If this is you, you can use the `--tag-prefix` option to get corresponding output when using `html2markupy`.
+If this is you, you can use the `--el-prefix` option to get corresponding output when using `html2markupy`.

-=== "--no-tag-prefix (default)"
+=== "--no-el-prefix (default)"

     ```python
     from markupy.elements import A, Section